 5. Will there be a chore shift required at the PNWLC weekend event?

-Below are the chore duties and shifts required we are expecting needed to make the event function:
+Below are the duties and shifts that we are expecting to be needed to make the event function:

-Registration – Friday (2 hour shift.
-Time slots: noon-9pm.
-Assist in checking in participants, handing out swag bags, etc.)
+Registration – Thursday (Time slots: noon-9pm.
+Assist in checking in participants)

 6. What food will be provided for breakfasts and snacks?